Andy & Karina “Keeky” Smith

 The IOH team includes the Ayer family and a dedicated group of medical workers and evangelistic and children’s ministers: Dan and Annet Manoa, Immaculate Oriagi, Nurse Margret Birungi, Richard Kasanka, Ronnie Kakaira, Papa and Mama O, and others.
 Dr. David also serves as Medical Director for Global Outreach Uganda, works as a pediatrician in Jinja, and trains national medical workers, while Julie teaches and disciples their children, Ella, Caleb, Maija, Riah, Evie, Selah, and Isaiah.

 (Visit the IOH web site or the Facebook page for more on Islands of Hope.)

 Update on Jennifer Abenakyo

 For those who knew and loved “Auntie Jennifer,” she retired from SHIM in 2016, having worked with the ministry since 2007.
-She continues to live in the nearby Kyoya Village, so we see her occasionally and continue to consider her as part of our SHIM “family.”
+We continue to consider her as part of our SHIM “family.”